Disproving the quasi-uniformity of the Halton sequences and of some Halton-type sequences: Further results: Halton-type sequences

 \subsection{Definitions}

 To begin with, we introduce a polynomial analogue of the radical inverse function $\varphi_b$ and recall the definition of Halton-type sequences in the sense of Hofer \cite{Ho13}.
 For more general definitions of Halton-type sequences, we refer to \cite{Ho18}.
+Note that the notion of Halton-type sequences is different from that of polynomial Halton sequences defined by Tezuka \cite{Te93}.
 In what follows, $\PP$ denotes the set of prime numbers.
 For $p\in \PP$, let $\FF_p$ be the finite field with $p$ elements, identified with the set $\{0,1,\ldots,p-1\}$ equipped with addition and multiplication modulo $p$.
 Moreover, we write $\FF_p[X]$ for the ring of polynomials over $\FF_p$.

-\begin{definition}[$b(X)$-adic radical inverse function $\varphi_{b(X)}$] Let $p \in \PP$, and let $b(X)\in\FF_p[X]$ be a polynomial of degree $\deg(b(X))=:e\geq 1$.
+\begin{definition}[$b(X)$-adic radical inverse function $\varphi_{b(X)}$] Let $p \in \PP$, and let $b(X)\in\FF_p[X]$ be a polynomial of degree $\deg(b(X))=:e\geq 1$, $e\in\NN$.
 For $n\in \NN_0$ with its $p$-adic expansion $n=n_0+n_1p+n_2p^2+\cdots$, we associate the polynomial $n(X)=n_0X^0+n_1X^1+n_2X^2+\cdots \in\FF_p[X]$.
 We then expand $n(X)$ in base $b(X)$, that is

 with $a_j(X)\in\FF_p[X]$ satisfying $\deg(a_j(X))<e$ for every $j\geq 0$.
 The $b(X)$-adic radical inverse function $\varphi_{b(X)}$ is defined by

 {where $a_j(p)$ is computed by identifying the coefficients of $a_j$ with the integers in $\{0,1,\dots,p-1\}$}.
 Since $0\leq a_j(p)<p^e$, we have $\varphi_{b(X)}:\NN_0 \to [0,1)$. \end{definition}